We independently evaluate all recommended products and services. If you click on links we provide, we may receive

 One of the most popular cookie decorating classes, McGoo U adds multiple new videos each month and has an active group of cookie decorators, meaning you aren’t just taking a class, you’re joining a community.

 Multiple new videos a month

 In the beginning, Arty McGoo was the title of Elizabeth Adams' art blog, which she began in 2010 to chronicle her myriad creative projects.
 When cookies became Adams' preferred medium of artistic expression, the blog struck its niche, and Arty became the moniker of Adams's cookie alter ego.
 Her hand-painting skills, in particular, proved so impressive that cookiers around the world began to ask Adams to share her knowledge.
 In 2013, McGoo U was born.

 McGoo U earns the best overall title for the depth, breadth, and regularity of its high-quality cookie content.
-You will encounter all the major decorating techniques, including airbrushing, hand-painting, piping, stenciling, stamping, wet-on-wet decoration, dimensional flood, and much more.
+You will encounter all the primary decorating techniques, including airbrushing, hand-painting, piping, stenciling, stamping, wet-on-wet decoration, dimensional flood, and much more.

 Adams produces about six videos per month on McGoo U: a cookie class, two guest segments featuring a prominent artist, a segment on the business of baking, a time-lapse of Adams improvising a design, and a fun, goofy segment called "after school" composed of sketches on subjects like cookie poetry and cookie ASMR.